Ar1veeee/Model_SkinOry_ML/README.md

-# Machine Learning Division Repository
+# SkinTypeClassification-Machine Learning

+**SkinTypeClassification** - Building a model for skin type classifier using Machine Learning